SAP-archive/xsk/docs-site/docs/index.md

 XSK is an **open source project** provided by SAP on [GitHub](https://github.com/SAP/xsk).
 It is under the [Apache 2.0 License](https://github.com/SAP/xsk/blob/main/LICENSE).
 You can help improving the project by following the [Contribution Guidelines](https://github.com/SAP/xsk/blob/main/CONTRIBUTING.md) and creating [issues](https://github.com/SAP/xsk/issues).

+## Releases

+You can find all the different distributions of XSK project at [https://github.com/SAP/xsk/releases](https://github.com/SAP/xsk/releases) along with the instructions how to deploy them on the target platforms.

+## Contact us

+We run the project in compliance with the high standard of transparency and openness.
+In case of questions or suggestions you are welcome to our public [discussions](https://github.com/SAP/xsk/discussions) space.
+We hang on a public slack channel as well at: [https://eclipse-dirigible.slack.com/archives/C01MV5PCF7X](https://eclipse-dirigible.slack.com/archives/C01MV5PCF7X)